Russian fighter jet flies five feet from US aircraft

 "Due to the high rate of closure speed and poor control of the (Russian) aircraft during the intercept, this interaction was determined to be unsafe," she said.

+"Russia is certainly within its right to exercise within international airspace, but we want them to respect international standards for safety to prevent accidents," said US Navy spokesperson Capt.
+Jeff Davis.

+"The vast majority of interactions we have, intercepts that occur when we fly and that are intercepted by the Russians are safe.
+This is an exception, not the norm, but we were again operating in international airspace and did nothing to provoke," Davis said.

-The intercept occurred amid rising tensions between the two nations in Europe and the Middle East.
+This latest intercept also occurred amid rising tensions between the two nations in Europe and the Middle East.

 On Monday, Russia warned that US aircraft operating in specific regions in Syria would be considered "air targets" for its forces after a US Navy jet shot down a pro-regime fighter jet.